MarcoGos/kleenex_pollenradar/README.md

 # Kleenex pollenradar

 This is a custom integration of the Kleenex pollenradar.
 It will provide information about pollen counts and levels for trees, grass and weeds.
-Information will only be available for positions in the Netherlands, United Kingdom and France.
+Information will only be available for positions in the Netherlands, United Kingdom, France and United States of America.

 ## Installation